NETWAYS/icinga2-scom-connector/README.md

 The SCOM connector will help you import alert data from SCOM into Icinga 2.

-It helps you to update Icinga's configuration with Hosts and Services (not the Icinga/Nagios meaning of service) from SCOM.
+It helps you to update Icinga's configuration with Hosts monitored by SCOM.

 The other part of the tool will query all open alerts from SCOM and publish that status into Icinga, so you can see and get alerted about open problems.